DataDog/hiring-engineers/answers.md

 ```

-Qn: When this monitor sends you an email notification, take a screenshot of the email that it sends you.
+Q: When this monitor sends you an email notification, take a screenshot of the email that it sends you.

 ![monitor alert](images/monitoralert.png)

 * **Bonus Question**: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor: <br>
-  Qn: One that silences it from 7pm to 9am daily on M-F,
+  Q: One that silences it from 7pm to 9am daily on M-F,

 ![downtime](images/downtime1.png)
+Screenshot of recurring downtime that mutes monitor from 7p to 9a on weeknights. +1 for work-life balance.

-  Qn: And one that silences it all day on Sat-Sun.
+  Q: And one that silences it all day on Sat-Sun.

 ![downtime](images/downtime2.png)
+Screenshot of recurring downtime that mutes monitor all weekend.

   * Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.